nlpodyssey/verbaflow/README.md

 # Usage

-To utilize VerbaFlow to its full potential, we recommend using the pre-trained model `RWKV-4-Pile-3B-Instruct`, available on the [Hugging Face Hub](https://huggingface.co/nlpodyssey/RWKV-4-Pile-3B-Instruct).
+To start using VerbaFlow, we recommend using the pre-trained model `RWKV-4-Pile-1B5-Instruct`, available on the [Hugging Face Hub](https://huggingface.co/nlpodyssey/RWKV-4-Pile-1B5-Instruct).
 This model has been fine-tuned using the [Pile](https://huggingface.co/datasets/the_pile) dataset and has been specially designed to understand and execute human instructions, as fine-tuned on the [xP3](https://huggingface.co/datasets/bigscience/xP3all) dataset.
-The original `RWKV-4-Pile-3B-Instruct-test1-20230124` model, from which this model is derived, was trained by PENG Bo and can be accessed [here](https://huggingface.co/BlinkDL/rwkv-4-pile-3b).
+The original `RWKV-4-Pile-1B5-Instruct-test2-20230209` model, from which this model is derived, can be accessed [here](https://huggingface.co/BlinkDL/rwkv-4-pile-1b5).

 > The library is optimized to run in x86-64 CPUs.
 If you want to run it on a different architecture, you can use the `GOARCH=amd64` environment variable.